 In university, I took a psychology course where we learned about “deep practice” and the theory that you can become an expert at just about anything if you put in the hours.

-Myelin is the secret ingredient that makes practice so effective.
+Myelin is a substance in your brain that just happens to be the secret ingredient that makes practice so effective.
 Myelin adds a layer of insulation that helps the neurons in your brain fire faster and more accurately.
-The more times you practice this action, the more myelin wraps around these neurons – making the task easier every time you practice it.
+The more times you practice this action, the more myelin wraps around these neurons, making the task easier every time you practice it.

 Our brains are literally wired to help us succeed with practice.